deeplearning4j/deeplearning4j-docs/machine-learning-server.md

 redirect_from: modelserver
 ---

-# Machine Learning Server in Production
+# Machine Learning Server for Inference in Production

 Deeplearning4j serves machine-learning models for inference in production using the free community edition of SKIL, the [Skymind Intelligence Layer CE](https://skymind.ai/products).